 The squirrels we are familiar with in eastern North America are technically eastern gray or just grey squirrels.
-They are smaller rodents who spend their time between the trees and the floor.
-Squirrels hide their foraged food locates in small caches to consume through leaner times, and they’ve surprisingly excellent memories when it comes to finding these caches again.
-Squirrels have a tendency to breed twice a year and give birth to small litters of pups, usually between 5 and 2.
-Surprisingly, in spite of their constant risk of automobile experiences, squirrels can live an average of 12.5 years at the wild and above 20 in captivity.
+They are smaller rodents who spend their time between the trees and the ground.
+Squirrels hide their foraged food in small caches to consume through leaner times, and they’ve surprisingly excellent memories when it comes to finding these caches again.
+Squirrels have a tendency to breed twice a year and give birth to small litters of pups, usually between 2 and 5.
+Surprisingly, in spite of their constant risk of automobile experiences, squirrels can live an average of 12.5 years in the wild and above 20 in captivity.

 Why They’re Pests

-But human inhabitants of natural mosquito habitat has left the squirrels with few alternatives.
-They could either stay on the floor and be consumed by a predator (your dog or cat would gladly take on the responsibility), fight fiercely among themselves for the few accessible trees, or adapt and use the “trees” people make: our attics and walls that are hollow.
+But human inhabitants have left the squirrels with few alternatives.
+They could either stay on the ground and be consumed by a predator (your dog or cat would gladly take on the responsibility), fight fiercely among themselves for the few accessible trees, or adapt and use the “trees” people make: our attics and walls that are hollow.
 Not many folks are lovers of squatters in their houses, so it is only natural to want freeloading squirrels out of your house also.

 Are They Dangerous?

 As any suburban road can tell you, we are FAR more dangerous to squirrels than they are to us.
 However, like all creatures, squirrels will do what they have to to protect themselves if they feel threatened.
-A frightened squirrel can and will sting, so it is safest for you and to allow the squirrel never to come in close contact.
+A frightened squirrel can and will bite, so it is safest for you to never allow the squirrel to come in close contact.

 Squirrels can do severe harm to your property when they take up residence.
-They like to dig into insulation to make nests for their own families, and they are able to definitely create a foul situation with their droppings and urine.
-In addition to the, squirrels, like all rodents, have to gnaw on things to keep their teeth filed down.
-They will gladly gnaw on any part of your dwelling, even adding steel piping and electrical wires.
+They like to dig into insulation to make nests for their own families, and they are able to definitely create a foul odor with their droppings and urine.
+In addition, squirrels, like all rodents, have to gnaw on things to keep their teeth filed down.
+They will gladly gnaw on any part of your dwelling, even steel piping and electrical wires.
 Over a quarter of fires of unknown origin are believed to have been caused by rodents gnawing on cables.